-The panel feel that the stage 3 complaint should be referred to a Complaints Panel to make better use of the Board's time and resource.
-The Complaints Panel will consist of co-opted members of the Tenant Panel.
+The panel feel that the stage 3 complaint should be referred to a Tenant Panel to make better use of the Board's time and resource..
 It will also put Tenants more at ease if they need to take a complaint to this level.

-Appendix 3 shows the current and proposed procedure as agreed by the City Board.
+Appendix 3 shows the current and proposed procedure.